RC-7/entrainmentInfrastructure/README.md

 ![](Images/Architecture.jpg?raw=true)
 - tst directory has an `eeg_device_testing.py` file that is useful to record data from the gtec device without using a GUI.
 - Infrusture has been designed to work with the correpsonding game developed in Unity for the Oculus Quest 2.
 The code for this should be in the same directory as this project and can be found at [OculusEntrainment](https://github.com/RC-7/OculusEntrainment).
+- `data_analysis_runner.py` is the first point of entry for analysis and running analysis workflows. `meta_analysis_runner.py` runs a meta analysis on power and connecitivity analysis applied in the data analysis runner.

 Note: Auth lambda emails participants who have been authenticated to identify themselves.
 The Email password will be stored in AWS Secrets Manager.
 This step needs to be completed via the console.
 Currently, it is an env variable that needs to be manually set for the Lambda.
 This has been done for the privacy of AWS Secrets Manager.